 Lagrangian trajectories are a tool that has been widely used to investigate the evolution of air masses, highlighting the processes occurring along them.
-This study takes advantage of the technique, building on methods recently applied to both tropical and extratropical weather features (see Volonté et al. (2020) for a recent application on the progression of the Indian summer monsoon).
+This study takes advantage of the technique, building on methods recently applied to both tropical and extratropical weather features (see Volonté et al., 2020, for a recent application on the progression of the Indian summer monsoon).
 Here, trajectories are computed using the LAGRANTO Lagrangian analysis tool (Sprenger and Wernli, 2015).
-LAGRANTO uses a three-time iterative forward Euler scheme with an iteration step equal to 1/12 of the time spacing of the input data, i.e 30 minutes for the 6-hourly ERA5 data used in this work.
+LAGRANTO uses a three-time iterative forward Euler scheme with an iteration step equal to 1/12 of the time spacing of the input data, i.e. 30 min for the 6-hourly ERA5 data used in this work.

 Backward trajectories are computed by using the instantaneous three-dimensional wind field to calculate the positions of the selected air parcels.
 Local values of the relevant physical quantities are interpolated onto those trajectories.
 Therefore, trajectories need specific times in which their journey takes place.
-In this study we are looking at the ERA5 1979-2018 climatology, hence a 'climatological year' needs to be constructed.
-This is done by taking at each time and each point the average value of all primary fields of the dataset (u, v, w, q, T, p) for that time and that grid point in all years; e.g., u at $(115^{\circ}\text{E}, 25^{\circ}\text{N}, 700 \text{ hPa})$ at 01 Jun 00 UTC in the climatological year is constructed by averaging the 40~u values referred at 01 Jun 00 UTC at that grid point over the years 1979-2018.
+In this study we are looking at the ERA5 1979- 2018 climatology; hence a "climatological year" needs to be constructed.
+This is done by taking at each time and each point the average value of all primary fields of the dataset (u, v, w, q, T, p) for that time and that grid point in all years; e.g. u at 25° N, 115° E at 700 hPa on 1 June at 00:00 UTC in the climatological year is constructed by averaging the 40 uvalues referred on 1 June at 00:00 UTC at that grid point over the years 1979-2018.